Wait, Superman has sons and daughters? Yes, the issue of Superman as a father and fathering a child has been the subject of some debate.

 It seems Superman has always been seen as a father figure to comic book readers and fans.
 The question is whether or not he is fit to be a father.
-With the responsibility of saving so many people’s lives, is Kal-El able to balance fathering a child and being Superman?
+With the responsibility of saving so many people’s lives, is Kal-El able to balance fathering a child (a son or a daughter) and being Superman?

-Below is a list of some of the children Superman has fathered over the years:
+Below is a list of some of the children, both sons and daughters, Superman has fathered over the years:

 An adopted son, Tommy in Superman #57 (Mar/Apr 1949)